How to show Taskbar labels on Windows 11

 Windows 11 Taskbar show labels

 Although the ability to show labels without grouping them has been available as part of the Taskbar experience in a previous version of the operating system, the Windows 11 development introduced a new Taskbar that didn’t include many of the legacy features, including the ability never to combine buttons or show labels.
 However, the software giant has been working to bring back some of the legacy features, such as seconds for the clock in the System Tray, an interface optimized for touch, and quick access to Task Manager from the Taskbar context menu.
-And now, the company is making progress to allow users to show labels for apps again.
+And now, the company is making changes to allow users to show labels for apps again.

-Show Taskbar labels and ungroup apps on Windows 11 (preview)
+Show Taskbar labels and ungroup apps on Windows 11

 To show Taskbar labels for apps on Windows 11, use these steps: